-Sex crime defense lawyer David Pflaum has more than 25 years of legal expertise that he relies on to protect the rights of clients charged with a sex crime and to get the best possible results for them.
+For an accusation of a sex crime, criminal lawyer David Pflaum has more than 25 years of legal expertise that he relies on to protect the rights of clients and get the best possible results for them.

 Just because a person was investigated or arrested for a sex crime accusation does not mean that he or she is guilty.
 The accused has rights and remedies.

 An experienced and dedicated attorney like Mr. Pflaum makes a difference in the outcome of a prosecution for a sex crime.

 HOW THE DEFENSE LAWYER FOR A SEX CRIME REPRESENTS HIS CLIENT BEFORE COURT

 Investigation.
 If you are the subject of an investigation and the police, a detective, or a child protective services worker wants to speak with you, you should immediately seek the guidance of an experienced criminal defense attorney like Mr. Pflaum to protect your interests.